feateq/feateq.github.io/pages/documentation.md

 ## Create a Table of Contents
 {: .t60}

-With the Kramdown parser for Markdown you can render a table of contents for your documents.
+With the Kramdown parser for Markdown, you can render a table of contents for your documents.
 Just insert the following HTML in your post before the actual content.
 More information on [»Automatic ›Table of Contents‹ Generation«][1].

 ### Bare Bones Version
 {% highlight html %}